simplex-chat/simplexmq/protocol/simplex-messaging.md

 subscribeNotifications = %s"NSUB"
 ```

-If subscription is successful the server must respond with `messageNotification` notification or with `ok` response if no messages are available.
-The notifier will continue receiving the message notifications from this queue until the transport connection is closed or until another transport connection subscribes to notifications from the same simplex queue - in this case the first subscription should be cancelled and [subscription END notification](#subscription-end-notification) delivered.
+If subscription is successful the server must respond with `ok` response if no messages are available.
+The notifier will be receiving the message notifications from this queue until the transport connection is closed or until another transport connection subscribes to notifications from the same simplex queue - in this case the first subscription should be cancelled and [subscription END notification](#subscription-end-notification) delivered.

 The first message notification will be delivered either immediately or as soon as the message is available.